Emma Dent Coad

 She fought the 2019 election while battling cancer; she lost the election but survived cancer.

 She co-authored The Design Source Book (McDonalds, 1986), and authored Spanish Design and Architecture (Cassells, 1990), and Javier Mariscal: Designing the New Spain (Blueprint Monograph, 1992) as well as contributing to numerous books on architecture and design.
 She continues writing periodically for Architects’ Journal, Building Design, and mainstream publications.

-Her book One Kensington: Tales from the Frontline of the Most Unequal Borough in Britain will be published by Quercus in 2022.
+Her book One Kensington: Tales from the Frontline of the Most Unequal Borough in Britain is published by Quercus.